wcole3/Robot_Rampage/README.md

 # Robot_Rampage
 A FPS arena with lots of robots

-This is a FPS based of the tutorial in "Unity Games by Tutorials" with alterations
+This is a FPS based off the tutorial in "Unity Games by Tutorials" with alterations

 ## Version 1.1